apache/age-website/src/pages/blog/2024-05-01-what-is-a-graph-database.md

 * Social Networking: By managing vast networks of users and their interactions, Apache AGE can drive complex social graphs to deliver personalized content, suggest connections, and analyze trends.
 * Fraud Detection: In financial services, Apache AGE can help map transaction patterns to detect and prevent fraud more effectively by spotting anomalies in densely connected data.
-Learn more about it here: <https://agedb.io/the-role-of-graph-modeling-in-fraud-detection-systems.jsp>
 * Recommendation Engines: Retail and entertainment sectors use Apache AGE to analyze customer preferences and social interactions to recommend products or content.
-You can learn more about it in this blog article: <https://agedb.io/principle-of-a-recommendation-system-using-raph-database.jsp>
 * Network and IT Operations: Apache AGE can be used to monitor networks and manage IT infrastructure by providing insights into the relationships and dependencies among various IT components.